It's always wonderful when winter ends and spring finally appears… unless you have hay fever.

 Hay fever, or seasonal allergies, is very common — and can be really uncomfortable.
 While it's not always easy to tell a cold from allergies, it's more likely to be allergies if there's no fever, if eyes are itchy, if there's lots of sneezing, and if it lasts longer than a few days.

 The good news is that there are some simple things that you can do to make your child — and anyone else in the house that has hay fever — feel better.

-- Wash up and change when you get home.
-Speaking of bringing pollen in, you also do a good job of that when you come inside.
-The allergy sufferer should definitely change clothes and wash his hands and face when he comes in, but it’s not a bad idea for everyone to do the same, as you all could be pollen-carriers.
 Try to keep your house as pollen-free as possible.
 The room where this is particularly important is the bedroom, as that's where your child spends the most time.
-If possible, try to keep your child out of his bedroom during the day (move the fun toys somewhere else) and have him bathe before bed.
+If possible, try to keep your child out of their bedroom during the day (move the fun toys somewhere else) and have them bathe before bed.

 If you follow the above suggestions, chances are your allergy-sufferer will feel better — and when kids feel better, parents do too.
 Enjoy the spring!